bersama-systems/nelly/README.md

 ]
 ```

 * limit_class: the class of the limit.
-Should assume one of two values: "product", "plan"
+Should assume one of three values: "product", "plan", "conditional"
+* "product" and "plan" limits are in the same redis key "nelly_configuration"
+* "conditional" limits are in a different redis node (since they are more volatile) "nelly_conditional_limits"
 * name: the name of the limit configuration
 * verb: the HTTP verb that is part of the selector
 * uri: the URI or path not including query parameters